jbcodeforce/jbcodeforce.github.io/docs/golf/golf.md

 ### The training

+Start by contact only drill, no focus on direction.

 The most common training is taking a bucket of 40 balls, hit around 30 with 7 iron, few with driver and then 3 with wedge.
 So 3 shots on 4 balls.
 The structural training is focusing on the shot type.
 Use 36 balls around, 6 balls for 6 exercises, focusing on trajectory.
 The goal is to work on all part of the game.
 Privilege the ball contact.

 Warm by relaxing the back spine, the back and arms, using breath.